Sixth plenary session of the 19th Central Committee of the Chinese Communist Party: Work Summary

-The plenary session fully affirmed the work of the Politburo since the Fifth Plenary Session of the 19th CCP Central Committee.
-It was agreed that in the face of the unprecedented changes in the world and the combined impact of the COVID-19 pandemic, the Politburo has held high the great banner of socialism with Chinese characteristics and achieved remarkable achievements in all aspects.
-It successfully held a series of activities to celebrate the 100th anniversary of the Chinese Communist Party.
-Xi Jinping formally announced the completion of a moderately prosperous society in all respects, inspiring the entire Party and people of all ethnic groups across the country to embark on a new journey towards the second centenary goal with high spirits.
+The plenary session fully affirmed the work of the Politburo since the fifth plenary session of the 19th CCP Central Committee.
+Xi Jinping formally announced the completion of a moderately prosperous society.

 Resolution on the Party History

-The plenary session made a comprehensive summary of the achievements and historical experiences of the Chinese Communist Party in the 100 years since its founding, fully affirmed the contributions of the five generations of leadership collectives represented mainly by Mao Zedong, Deng Xiaoping, Jiang Zemin, Hu Jintao and Xi Jinping during the period of the New Democratic Revolution, the period of socialist revolution and construction, and the new period of reform and opening up and socialist modernization, and summarized the process of the Chinese Communist Party overthrowing the oppression of the "three mountains", combining the universal truth of Marxism with China's specific reality, and establishing and developing the theoretical system of socialism with Chinese characteristics.
+According to the communiqué, the plenary session made a comprehensive summary of the history of the Chinese Communist Party in the 100 years since its founding, fully affirmed the contributions of the five generations of leadership collectives represented mainly by Mao Zedong, Deng Xiaoping, Jiang Zemin, Hu Jintao and Xi Jinping during the period of the New Democratic Revolution, the period of socialist revolution and construction, and the new period of reform and opening up and socialist modernization, and summarized the process of the Chinese Communist Party overthrowing the oppression of the "three mountains", combining the universal truth of Marxism with China's specific reality, and establishing and developing the theoretical system of socialism with Chinese characteristics.

-When discussing the issues of Hong Kong, Macao and Taiwan, the plenary session communiqué included terms that had never appeared in previous Central Plenary Session communiqués: on the Hong Kong and Macao issues, it mentioned for the first time that "patriots should govern Hong Kong" and "patriots should govern Macao"; on the Taiwan issue, it mentioned for the first time that "opposing external interference" and "firmly grasping the dominant position and initiative in cross-strait relations".
+When discussing the issues of Hong Kong, Macau and Taiwan, the plenary session communiqué included terms that had never appeared in previous Central Plenary Session communiqués: on the Hong Kong and Macau issues, it mentioned for the first time that "patriots should govern Hong Kong" and "patriots should govern Macau"; on Taiwan's political status, it mentioned for the first time that "opposing external interference" and "firmly grasping the dominant position and initiative in cross-strait relations".

-The "Resolution of the CCP Central Committee on the Major Achievements and Historical Experiences of the Party's 100 Years of Struggle" adopted at the Sixth Plenary Session of the 19th CCP Central Committee mentioned the need to establish Xi Jinping as the core of the CCP Central Committee and the core of the CCP as a whole, and to establish the guiding role of Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era.
+The Resolution on the Major Achievements and Historical Experiences of the Party's 100 Years of Struggle adopted at the sixth plenary session mentioned the need to establish Xi Jinping as the core of the CCP Central Committee and the core of the CCP as a whole, and to establish the guiding role of Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era.
 It also pointed out that since the 18th CCP National Congress, the CCP and the country have achieved historic achievements and undergone historic changes, which is fundamentally due to the CCP Central Committee with Xi Jinping as the core leading the way.